-The COVID-19 pandemic has negatively impacted liquidity in the commercial paper market.
+The COVID-19 pandemic has had and could further have an adverse impact on our liquidity.
 Our inability to issue commercial paper in appropriate amounts and tenor, for cash management purposes, could cause us to borrow under our revolving credit facility which serves as support for our commercial paper program.
 If this were to happen, we would incur higher interest costs.